 Larry Norvall retired from the City of Stockton in December 2009, after serving 20 years with the Stockton Police Department.
-During his career with the Police Department, Larry worked a variety of assignments, including developing and managing the Police and Corrections Team (PACT), a program aimed at reducing the return to prison rate by providing community resources, supervision, and intervention to parolees recently released into our community and the parolee with options to assist in becoming better equipped to deal with life outside prison walls.
+Larry worked a variety of assignments, including developing and managing the Police and Corrections Team (PACT) – a program aimed at equipping recent parolees with resources, supervision, and intervention to help deal with life outside prison walls.

-In his role as Program Manager for Operation Peacekeeper, Larry will work with the Outreach Workers to provide mentorship, intervention, and prevention services to our youth, which are vital for understanding critical thinking and decision making and its consequences, helping them to avoid the decisions that could cost them their freedom or life.
+In his role as Program Manager, Larry will work with the Outreach Workers to provide mentorship, intervention, and prevention services to our youth.
+He believes in sharing critical thinking and decision making skills and helping young people avoid bad decisions that could cost them their freedom or life.

 Jose Gomez migrated to Stockton from Mexico in 1978 at the age of 10; by the age of 12 he joined a gang for protection.
 During his teen years, he was incarcerated, stabbed near his heart by rival gang members, and shot during a drive-by-shooting.

 With the help of a high school teacher and gang detective Dale Wagner, Jose graduated from Edison High School with honors and served four years in the U.S. Marines.
 Jose earned his A.A. in Sociology from San Joaquin Delta College.

 From 1991 to 1998, Jose worked as a Probation Aide in the San Joaquin County Juvenile Probation Gang Unit, Intensive Supervision Unit and Project 654 Unit.
 In April of 1998, he was hired by the City of Stockton Peacekeepers as a Youth Outreach Worker in charge of the Latino gangs.

 Jose is currently the program's coordinator and a Leadership Stockton Alumni, Class of 2012.